sidneymarie116/WhatTheHack/015-Serverless/Student/Challenge-03.md

       * Database ID created above &quot;LicensePlates&quot;
       * Container ID &quot;NeedsManualReview&quot;
       * Partition key **: &quot;**/fileName&quot;
-1. Create a storage account (refer to this one as INIT)
+1. Create a storage account
+    * Put &quot;init&quot; in the name of your storage account
     * Create a container &quot;images&quot;
     * Create a container &quot;export&quot;
-1. Create a function app (put &quot;App&quot; in the name)
+1. Create a function app
+    * Put &quot;app&quot; in the name of your function app
     * For your tollbooth app, consumption plan, .NET runtime stack
     * Create new storage and disable application insights
-1. Create a function app (put &quot;Events&quot; in the name)
+1. Create a function app
+    * put &quot;events&quot; in the name of your function app
     * For your tollbooth events, consumption plan, Node.js runtime stack
     * Create new storage and disable application insights
-1. Create an Event Grid Topic (leave schema as Event Grid Schema)
+1. Create an Event Grid Topic
+    * Leave the schema as Event Grid Schema
-1. Create a Computer Vision API service (S1 pricing tier)
+1. Create a Computer Vision API service
+    * Pricing Tier: S1
 1. Create a Key Vault
-    * Pricing Tier : Standard
+    * Pricing Tier: Standard
-    * Create Secrets According to below
-1. Configure your Tollbooth app to use KeyVault for secrets
+1. Configure your Tollbooth app to use KeyVault for secrets, storing the following secrets:

     |                          |                                                                                                                                                             |
     | ------------------------ | :---------------------------------------------------------------------------------------------------------------------------------------------------------: |